The Spiderwick Chronicles: Writing

 DiTerlizzi stated that, due to the collaborative effort he and Black put into the books, there is no individual credit as to who did the writing and who did the illustrations.

 Adaptations

 Film

 A feature film adaptation of the series was released by Paramount Pictures and Nickelodeon Movies on February 14, 2008.
 Directed by Mark Waters, it starred Freddie Highmore, Sarah Bolger, Martin Short, Nick Nolte, and Seth Rogen.
 It followed the basic overall plot of the five novels in the Spiderwick Chronicles series, but left out the majority of the plot from the fourth book and contained several major differences.

 Television

 On November 12, 2021, it was announced that a television adaptation was in development for Disney+.
 Production started in February 2022, with Kat Coiro joining as a director and executive-producer in May 2022; Coiro is set to helm the first two episodes.
+In August 2023, Deadline reported that the series was no longer moving forward at Disney+ despite having been already completed due to cost cutting reasons, it will be shopped to other networks.
+In October 2023, The Roku Channel had picked up the U.S. exclusive rights to the series, and released it in its entirety on April 19, 2024, consisting of eight episodes.